alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 [Strider CD](http://strider-cd.github.io/),
 which takes care of downloading and testing our code, we have a full continuous deployment environment!
+But that is a tale for another time.

 ## Acknowledgements